 • Issues related to substance use/abuse that inhibit daily functioning

 • Untreated and/or severe psychological diagnoses (i.e. mood disorders, PTSD, schizophrenia)

 • Active engagement in non-consensual behavior

 I really enjoy helping to demystify sex and sexuality for my clients by modeling both curiosity and acceptance.
 I support my clients in their desire to overcome barriers in their sexual and emotional relationships by creating an open, comfortable space for people to talk about things they normally can't talk about.
-In general, sex therapy for an individual or couple is conducted similarly to psychotherapy for other issues.
-One difference is that we will spend more time talking specifically about your concerns related to sexuality and I will gather a detailed sexual history within the first few sessions.
-A few important things to know about sex therapy include:
+In general, sex and relationship therapy for an individual or couple is conducted similarly to psychotherapy for other issues.
+One difference is that we will spend more time talking specifically about your concerns related to sexuality and I will gather a detailed family, relationship, and sexual history within the first few sessions.
+A few important things to know about sex and relationship therapy include: